Reporting year 2024

 A permanent exclusion refers to a pupil who is excluded and will not come back to that school (unless the exclusion is overturned).
 This data only includes permanent exclusions which have been upheld by the governing body or Independent Review Panel (IRP), and not those which are still ongoing.
 The permanent exclusion percentage is calculated as the number of permanent exclusions divided by the number of pupils (x100).

 The percentage of pupils across all key social care groups who were permanently excluded declined between 2018/19 and 2020/21.
-As a result, the permanent exclusion rates across all the key social care groups and the overall pupil population were at their lowest levels in the six years covered in this data.
-However, this was driven by restrictions on school attendance in place for parts of the year during 2019/20 and 2020/21, caused by the pandemic, as described above.
-The 2021/22 data shows an increase in the percentage of permanent exclusions across all key social care groups and the overall pupil population.
+However, this was driven by restrictions on school attendance in place for parts of the year during 2019/20 and 2020/21, caused by the COVID-19 pandemic, as described above.

-Patterns across the key social care groups remain similar to previous years.
-The percentage of pupils permanently excluded for CLA for at least 12 months was 0.06%, which was lower than the rate for the overall pupil population (0.08%).
-In comparison, CPPO had the highest permanent exclusion rate (0.80%) of any of the key social care groups.
+The percentage of pupils permanently excluded for CLA for at least 12 months was 0.10%, which was similar to the overall pupil population (0.11%).
+In comparison, CPPO has the highest permanent exclusion rate (1.31%) of any of the key social care groups.

 Free school meals